eze-kiel/tries/content/posts/attacking-dhcp.md

 # yersinia dhcp -attack 2 -interface eth0
 ```

 where `-attack 2` means 'nonDoS attack creating DHCP rogue server'.
-This attack mode does not need to use DoS, as it's implementation is probably faster than standard DHCP used in home/office routers.
+This attack mode does not need to use DoS, as its implementation is probably faster than standard DHCP used in home/office routers.

 ## How to protect